aaronland/go-ucd-username/README.md

 mrgrinningfacewithsmilingeyes
 ```

-### ucd-usernamed
+### ucd-username-server

 ```
-./bin/ucd-usernamed -h
+./bin/ucd-username-server -h
-Usage of ./bin/ucd-usernamed:
+Usage of ./bin/ucd-username-server:
   -debug
     	Enable verbose logging during processing
   -host string
-    	What host to bind ucd-usernamed to (default "localhost") -port int
+    	What host to bind ucd-username-server to (default "localhost") -port int
-    	What port to bind ucd-usernamed to (default 8080) -punct
+    	What port to bind ucd-username-server to (default 8080) -punct
     	Do not filter out punctuation during processing -spaces